steveandroulakis/fpl-influencer-hivemind/README.md

   2. Channel-by-channel video discovery runs in-process with live CLI updates.
   3. Transcript downloads execute (with progress per channel) and artifacts land in `var/hivemind/`.
   4. Interactive prompt lets you choose whether to run the Anthropic analyzer.
+  Use `--commentary "Wildcard this week; recommend only wildcard route"` (or similar) to inject a user directive the analyzer treats as a primary requirement.

 - **Data collection only**
   ```bash